-3.2.1.
-The first section focusses on making sure development approved today will have a much-reduced energy demand, and, in doing so, stand the test of time and be fit for a net-zero carbon future.
+- 3.2.1.
+The first section focusses on making sure development approved today will have a muchreduced energy demand, and, in doing so, stand the test of time and be fit for a net-zero carbon future.
 It is a false economy and unfair on future generations to provide substandard development now, which will only require expensive and destructive retrofitting measures later.
-As Government itself stated in January 2021 "it is significantly cheaper and easier to install energy efficiency and low carbon heating measures when homes are built, rather than retrofitting them afterwards."
+As Government itself stated in January 2021 "it is significantly cheaper and easier to install energy efficiency and low carbon heating measures when homes are built, rather than retrofitting them afterwards." - 3.2.2.

-- 3.2.2.
 Development now must therefore be of the highest possible thermal efficiency.
 The expected energy use of such buildings must be as low as possible.
-And new development must, as the final step, take all practical and reasonable steps to generate low or zero carbon energy itself.

-- 3.2.3.
-Overall, developers should follow the energy hierarchy as part of all design proposals, and in the following order:
+And new development must, as the final step, take all practical and reasonable steps to generate low or zero carbon energy itself. - 3.2.3.
+Overall, developers should follow the design principles for efficient buildings as part of all design proposals, as set out in Policy S6.

-- 1. Orientation of buildings

-- 2. Form (i.e. shape and design) of buildings

-- 3. Fabric of buildings

-- 4. Heat supply

-- Renewable energy generated